amyreese/znc-push/README.md

 Now, load the module in ZNC:

+    /msg *status loadmod --type=user push

+Note: the below command will only enable ZNC Push for a single network in ZNC.
+Make sure you do not load it for both.

     /msg *status loadmod push

-Note: the above command will only enable ZNC Push for a single network in ZNC.
-If instead you would like to load ZNC Push as a "user level" module, so that you can share configuration options across multiple networks, load it like this:

-    /msg *status loadmod --type=user push

 If you prefer to use ZNC's "controlpanel" module, you may do so like this: